 5. Tripping Procedures

-- When running in hole, extreme caution should be exercised when tripping through theopen hole section.
+- When running in hole, extreme caution should be exercised when tripping pipe through theopen hole section.
 The driller should be advised to slow the running speed in open hole.

 - Be cautious of any tight spots.
 All tight spots should be very carefully reamed with ful circulation, very low WOB and RPM.
 The tight spot should be reamed carefully to ensure clean gauge hole.